badgumby/sysadmin/SQL.md

 ##### Set the database offline

-> WITH ROLLBACK IMMEDIATE will force everyone offline and rollback their open transactions
+Using `WITH ROLLBACK IMMEDIATE` will force everyone offline and rollback their open transactions

 `ALTER DATABASE db_name SET OFFLINE WITH ROLLBACK IMMEDIATE;`

 ##### Move files to new location

-`Self-explanatory`
+Self-explanatory

 ##### Bring database back online